MSeifert04/MiSe.Shuffle/documentation/articles/develop.md

 The solution folders should be kept in sync with the directory contents.
 In Visual Studio this is easiest if the file is created in the "Folder View" and then added as "Existing Item" in the "Solution View".

+## Updating the documentation

+The documentation is hosted using GitHub Pages on a separate branch `gh-pages`.
+To update the shown documentation simply build the "Documentation" project and then copy the content of the `.docs` folder to the `gh-pages` branch.